 To illustrate exactly what functional nutrition is, and how it works, I’d like to use a common scenario that I encounter on a weekly basis.

 The Health Challenge: A potential client contacts me and is interested in enlisting my services.
 Her main concern is long-standing general digestive upset.
 She describes her experience thus far, listing her many tests (stool analysis, x-ray, CT scan, MRI, scopes, blood work).
 She goes on to tell me that nothing was found, her tests all came back ‘normal’, and yet she continues to experience very real, physical symptoms that are impacting her day-to-day quality of life.
 The doctors were unable to offer her a solution.

 The Big Question: This scenario is not unique to this client.
-This is one of the most common questions I hear from clients: Why do I have these symptoms and no one can tell me what they are or find anything in all their testing?
+These are some of the most common questions I hear from clients: Why do I have these symptoms?
+Why can no one tell me the origins of these symptoms?
+And why don’t their tests turn up anything?